-- Acknowledge and respect individual values and opinions in order to foster harmonious working relationships with colleagues, peers, and patients - Be honest, compassionate, ethical, and responsible. - Be forthright about errors or uncertainty. - Critically evaluate her or his own performance, accept constructive criticism, and look for ways to improve (i.e. participate in continuing education activities). - Evaluate the performance of fellow students and tactfully give and receive constructive comments. - Be capable of supporting and promoting the activities of fellow students and health care professionals.
+- Acknowledge and respect individual values and opinions to foster harmonious working relationships with colleagues, peers, and patients - Be honest, compassionate, ethical, and responsible. - Be forthright about errors or uncertainty. - Critically evaluate their own performance, accept constructive criticism, and look for ways to improve (i.e., participate in continuing education activities). - Evaluate the performance of fellow students and tactfully give and receive constructive comments. - Be capable of supporting and promoting the activities of fellow students and health care professionals.